 A location is a tag that describes the location class of a point.
 Examples are ground floor, dining (eating) room, kitchen (cooking room), living room, or garage.

-Developers SHALL avoid location synonyms (see rule 8.)
+New location tags SHALL NOT be synonyms (see rule 10.)

-New location tags MUST prove they describe the location class (or content type) of the point.
+New location tags MUST describe the location class of the point.